Francis Sheehy-Skeffington: Marriage and political career

-In 1914, on the outbreak of World War I, Sheehy Skeffington campaigned against recruitment and was jailed for six months.
+At the end of May 1915, Sheehy Skeffington was arrested and charged with making speeches against recruitment.
+(The arrest and charge were mentioned in The Times.)
+Sheehy Skeffington was sentenced to six months in prison but immediately began a hunger strike.
+He was released after six days under the terms of the ‘Cat and Mouse Act’.

 He supported the peace crusade of the American car manufacturer Henry Ford; and when Countess Markievicz advocated armed uprising by Irish nationalists, he challenged her to a debate on the subject.
 She accepted the challenge in an open letter published in James Connolly's newspaper, The Workers' Republic.

 Easter Rising

-Francis Sheehy Skeffington is often considered one of the martyrs of Ireland's 1916 Easter Rising.
-In his biography of James Joyce, Richard Ellmann wrote that Sheehy Skeffington "died at the hands of the British ... when he quixotically tried to dissuade the Dublin poor from looting".
-But Sheehy Skeffington's death can be more accurately explained as a consequence of Dublin Castle's suspicion that he was a Sinn Fein conspirator and Captain John Bowen-Colthurst's violent hostility towards any and all suspected rebel sympathisers.
-Timothy Healy's opinion was that Sheehy-Skeffington was shot because he was a witness to Bowen-Colthurst's murder of James Coade.
+Francis Sheehy Skeffington was shot during Ireland's 1916 Easter Rising and he has sometimes been considered one of its martyrs.
+In his biography of James Joyce, Richard Ellmann wrote that Sheehy Skeffington "died at the hands of the British ... when he quixotically tried to dissuade the soldiers from looting".
+But Sheehy Skeffington's death can be more accurately explained as the unlucky consequence of Dublin Castle's suspicion that he was a Sinn Fein conspirator and Captain John Bowen-Colthurst's violent hostility towards suspected rebel sympathisers.
+Timothy Healy's opinion was that Sheehy Skeffington was shot because he was a witness to Bowen-Colthurst's murder of James Coade.

 Political background

-Francis Sheehy Skeffington had always supported Home Rule for Ireland.
-After 1913 he had also supported his friend Thomas MacDonagh's more separatist Irish Volunteers; however he grew increasingly critical of the Volunteers' growing militarism, and in an open letter to MacDonagh published in 1915 in his own paper The Irish Citizen, Sheehy Skeffington wrote: "As you know, I am personally in full sympathy with the fundamental objects of the Irish Volunteers ... [however,] as your infant movement grows, towards the stature of a full-grown militarism, its essence – preparation to kill – grows more repellent to me."
+Francis Sheehy Skeffington supported Home Rule for Ireland.
+After 1913 he also supported his friend Thomas MacDonagh's more separatist Irish Volunteers; however he grew increasingly critical of the Volunteers' growing militarism, and in an open letter to MacDonagh published in 1915 in his own paper The Irish Citizen, Sheehy Skeffington wrote: "As you know, I am personally in full sympathy with the fundamental objects of the Irish Volunteers ... [however,] as your infant movement grows, towards the stature of a full-grown militarism, its essence – preparation to kill – grows more repellent to me."

-At the outset of the Easter Rising, Sheehy Skeffington opposed the violent methods of the insurgents, advocating a nonviolent form of civil disobedience, while his wife Hanna actively sympathised with the insurgents and joined the group of women who brought food to those stationed at the General Post Office and the Royal College of Surgeons.
-In contrast, on the first day of the rising (Monday 24 April 1916) Francis risked crossfire to go to the aid of an English soldier outside Dublin Castle.
-As Hanna recalled the incident six years later: "When the outbreak began on Easter Monday my husband was near Dublin Castle.
+At the outset of the Easter Rising, Sheehy Skeffington opposed the violent methods of the insurgents, advocating a nonviolent form of civil disobedience, while his wife Hanna actively sympathized with the insurgents and joined the women who brought food to those stationed at the General Post Office and the Royal College of Surgeons.
+In contrast, on the first day of the Rising (Monday 24 April 1916) Francis risked crossfire to aid an English soldier outside Dublin Castle.
+As Hanna recalled six years later: "When the outbreak began on Easter Monday my husband was near Dublin Castle.
 He learned that a British officer had been gravely wounded and was bleeding to death on the cobblestones outside the Castle gate.
 My husband persuaded a bystander to go with him to the rescue.
 Together they ran across the square under a hail of fire.
 Before they reached the spot, however, some British troops rushed out and dragged the wounded man to cover inside the gate."